Certifying Completed Improvements (WPI-8-C)

 The Engineer’s Role

-A person lacking a WPI-8 for a completed improvement may apply to TWIA for a WPI-8-C. This can be done if a professional engineer licensed by the Texas Board of Professional Engineers:
+A person lacking a WPI-8 for a completed improvement may apply to TWIA for a WPI-8-C. This can be done if a professional engineer licensed by the Texas Board of Professional Engineers and Land Surveyors:

 - Has designed the improvement, has affixed the engineer’s seal on the design, and submits to TWIA on a form prescribed by the Texas Department of Insurance an affirmation of compliance with the applicable building code under the plan of operation; or